Instructional Technology Pilots at UArizona

 Get Involved

 We would love to hear about instructional technologies that interest you.
 If you are using a tool in your course that could be useful for others, please consider requesting a pilot.
 To suggest a technology for evaluation, please complete the Pilot Request Form.
-The deadline to complete this form for consideration for the next cycle is March 31st.

 Pilot Process